 In a power plant with gas turbines (combustion turbines), exhaust is a very powerful noise source potentially causing sound nuisance for personnel of the operator operating in the vicinity as well as for the neighborhood (including long distance, a fortiori in the case of tall stacks).
 It is often necessary to use in such cases a soundproofing equipment of high technology to ensure compliance of the installation on the one hand with respect to the legislation on noise at work and on the other hand with respect to the regulation in terms of environmental protection.
-In fact gas turbines exhaust silencers must often have outsized acoustic performance (the overall sound power level to consider is often greater than 135 dBA and noise emissions are with a very wide frequency spectrum) in a context where very high temperatures (around 550 °C or sometimes more) and very high gas flow rates (which are sometimes counted in hundreds of kg/s) must be considered: great care must be taken when sizing to limit the total pressure loss directly impacting the productivity of the plant.
+In fact gas turbines exhaust silencers must often have outsized acoustic performance (the overall sound power level to consider is often greater than 135 dBA and noise emissions are with a very wide frequency spectrum) in a context where very high temperatures (around 550 °C or sometimes more) and very high gas flow rates (which are sometimes counted in hundreds of kg/s) must be considered: great care must be taken on the occasion of the design of a silencer for a gas turbine / combustion turbine to limit the total pressure loss directly impacting the productivity of the plant.

 Of course, this soundproofing equipment must have a sound transmission loss particularly important.
 But in addition, with a flow rate being above 140 kg/s at a temperature of nearly 550°C, the flow speed of exhaust gas into the silencer will be extremely high, requiring a specific design of the silencer in particular with respect to issues related to aerodynamic and to self-noise.

 Therefore, the simulation of the insertion loss (with or without flow noise) as well as of the total pressure loss of the silencer (whose splitters will be equipped of extremities with a special aerodynamic shaping) in the foreseen operation conditions was performed by the means of the software SILDIS (cf. acoustics simulation software)